-As per International Hyperhidrosis Association, approximately 7.8 billion Americans are affected by excessive sweating.
+As per International Hyperhidrosis Association, approximately 7.8 million Americans are affected by excessive sweating.
 Usually, we produce sweat during a workout or in warm environments.
 But people suffering from excessive sweating often sweat more than normal, regardless of any physical need for it.

 Nutritional deficiencies, stress, anxiety and poor circulation can trigger excessive sweating.
 People with diabetes, heart problems, obesity and hyperthyroidism are more prone to it.